Exrun94/beepboop.nvim/README.md

 #### Unix-like (Linux and MacOS)

 * paplay - For PulseAudio, the program `paplay` works flawlessly
+* pw-play - For users of PipeWire or anyone using its client
 * ffplay - Comes with your distro's FFmpeg package
 * mpv - Comes in mpv package, very good video player as well
 * afplay (***MacOS exclusive***) - Comes default on MacOS, but as far as I can tell **only supports .mp3 and .wav file types**.